aws-neuron/neuronx-distributed/.github/ISSUES_TEMPLATE/doc-issue.md

 ---
 ## Hardware Used

-[Trainium/Inferentia, along with the specific instance used]
+[Trainium, along with the specific instance used]

 ## Training/Inference